 Croxdale is really two places.
 The more familiar of the two Croxdales is the former mining village noted for its stone terraces that line the Old Great North Road (A167) to the south of Durham City.
 Here, the road splits in two with the A167 continuing south towards Thinford, Ferryhill and Chilton with the other road (the B6288) heading south west to Tudhoe, Spennymoor and onward to Bishop Auckland.

 Croxdale village used to be called Croxdale Colliery.
-In the 1870s it was the arrival of the railways in the neighbourhood – the present main line – that brought about the birth of the mining village.
+In the 1870s it was the arrival of the railways in the neighbourhood (now the East Coast Main Line) that brought about the birth of the mining village.
 With it came the opening, in 1876, of Croxdale Colliery which was connected to this line and owned by the Weardale Iron and Coal Company.
 This company also owned the colliery at Tudhoe.
 Croxdale Colliery was situated off the Tudhoe road near Sunderland Bridge and was worked until 1934.

 Old Croxdale, Sunderland Bridge and Hett

-Old Croxdale, the original Croxdale, is a farming settlement centred around Croxdale Hall in parkland across the Croxdale Beck to the north east and is a place of much interest.
-It is accessible from the village of Sunderland Bridge just off the great road.
+Old Croxdale is the original Croxdale and is a farming settlement centred around Croxdale Hall in parkland across the Croxdale Beck to the north east.
+It is a place of much interest and accessible from the village of Sunderland Bridge just off the great road.

 Like the city of Sunderland, the village of Sunderland Bridge has the meaning ‘separated land’.
 It was historically a separate, outlying part of the parish of St Oswald in the Elvet area of Durham City and in medieval times belonged to the De Kilkennys and Nevilles and then to the Salvin family from the 1600s.